jossotriv/CLASSIFYINGCREDIT-DATA/README.md

 This repository contains a supervised machine learning project completed for **CSCA 5622 — Machine Learning** at the University of Colorado Boulder.
 The goal of this project is to build a predictive model capable of classifying an individual's **credit score category** based on mixed financial, behavioral, and demographic attributes.

+** Important note is that the Training and Test Data Set are too large to upload to GitHub, please use the link: https://www.kaggle.com/datasets/parisrohan/credit-score-classification/data to access the data if you'd like to replicate the project. **

 ---

 ## 📌 Project Overview